lisp-docs/cl-language-reference/docs/chap-20/ca-c-dictionary/_directory.md

-Common Lisp specifies “&key” in the argument list to **directory** even though no *standardized* keyword arguments to **directory** are defined. “:allow-other-keys t” may be used in *conforming programs* in order to quietly ignore any additional keywords which are passed by the program but not supported by the *implementation*.
+Common Lisp specifies “&amp;key” in the argument list to **directory** even though no *standardized* keyword arguments to **directory** are defined. “:allow-other-keys t” may be used in *conforming programs* in order to quietly ignore any additional keywords which are passed by the program but not supported by the *implementation*.